 Asperger/Autism Network (AANE)

 Family Grant Programs – Available to families who have a child with Asperger Syndrome or closely related disorder (high-functioning autism, nonverbal learning disability).

 Associated Grant Makers (AGM) is a diverse and vibrant membership association of highly engaged philanthropic organizations and individuals with interests in Massachusetts and surrounding areas.
 We connect new and established donors, their trustees and staff to each other, to their communities and to emerging and relevant issues in the field.
 A 501(c)(3) nonprofit, AGM delivers excellent opportunities in learning, networking, access to resources and tools, skill-building, and community-building and serves as a bridge between funders and fund applicants for better understanding, efficiency and impact.
 As a leading and influential voice and advocate for effective philanthropy, AGM provides access to knowledge and cooperative action that enables our members to create extraordinary value for each other, their grantees and to collectively shape the future of a healthy and vital region.

 Boston, MA 02110

-Catastrophic Illness in Children Relief Fund – Provides financial assistance to families in Massachusetts for expenses incurred for the medical and related needs of children under age 22 who are not otherwise covered by insurance, federal or state health-care assistance.
+Catastrophic Illness in Children Relief Fund (CICRF) – Provides financial assistance to families in Massachusetts for expenses incurred for the medical and related needs of children under age 22 who are not otherwise covered by insurance, federal or state health-care assistance.

 800-882-1435 or 617-624-6060.